alechume/CGI_KEEPV1/Documentation/KEEPAppInstallation.md

 6. [Wfastcgi](https://pypi.org/project/wfastcgi/) = 3.0.0 (Allows python applications to be hosted via Windows IIS)

 ### <a id="PrerequisiteInstallation">Prerequisite Installation</a>
-Please refer to the [Prerequisite Installation](https://github.com/alechume/CGI_KEEPV1/blob/main/Documentation/PrerequisiteInstallation.md) guide for details.
+Please refer to the [Prerequisite Installation](https://github.com/alechume/CGI_KEEPV1/blob/main/Documentation/PrerequisiteInstallation.md) guide for details

-### <a id="DirectoryStructure">Build the Directory Structure</a>
+### <a id="DirectoryStructure">Building the Directory Structure</a>
 **KEEP App's** directory structure will consist of a single **root** directory to act as a container, and 2 sub-directories, 1 containing the python virtual environment and 1 containing the Django folders and files.
 1. Begin with the [Prerequisite Installation](https://github.com/alechume/CGI_KEEPV1/blob/main/Documentation/PrerequisiteInstallation.md)
 2. Create a folder named `KEEPApp` that will act as our **root** directory
 3. Inside the **root** directory, create a new folder named `src`, this will eventually contain our Django folders and files
-4. Open you **command shell** and navigate to the inside of the **root** directory in your shell
+4. Open your **command shell** and navigate to the inside of the **root** directory in your shell
 > Note: Ensure your shell is running in administrator mode or equivalent
 5. Create a `virtual python environment` to contain Python dependancies using the following command
-> Note: A `virtual python environment` allows us to keep all our installed packages and dependancies local to the project we're working on, effectively allowing us to install different versions of packages for different projects without interference.
+> Note: A `virtual python environment` allows us to keep all our installed packages and dependancies local to the project we're working on, effectively allowing us to install different versions of packages for different projects without interference
 ```
 virtualenv KEEPApp-env (You may replace KEEPApp-env with anything you'd like)
 ```